Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 - newer equipment

-Thankfully, there are many security companies out there, but it all depends on the homeowner on whether they want to ask a company for help or whether they want to do it all on their own.
-One thing is for sure however, and that is that home security and automation have come a long way and have a lot more to offer today than they did decades ago.
+One thing is for sure, however.
+Home security and automation have come a long way and have a lot more to offer today than they did decades ago.

-Do you Have any Recommendations?
+Do You Have Any Recommendations?

 Simplisafe is one example of a company that offers real-time monitoring (for a monthly fee), but doesn’t require an Internet connection.
 Here’s what one happy customer had to say: